storj/edge/docs/linksharing.md

 This header indicates the media type of content.

-Linksharing will attempt to detect the type based on the object key extension if the header is not set in object metadata or if set to a default value of `application/octet-stream` or `binary/octet-stream` which S3 clients will usually set if a type has not been specified.
+If no type is set in metadata, Linksharing will attempt to detect the type based on the file extension of the object key.
+It will also detect if a default value of `application/octet-stream` or `binary/octet-stream` is set.
+S3 clients and SDKs typically set these defaults automatically if a type was not specified on upload.

-If you wish to avoid this detection when a default type is set, you can set `X-Content-Type-Options: nosniff` in the request headers.
+If you wish to avoid this detection on default types, you can set `X-Content-Type-Options: nosniff` in the request headers.

-If a type is missing from metadata entirely, a default will be set based on the file extension even if `X-Content-Type-Options: nosniff` is requested.
+If a type is missing from metadata entirely, a type will be set based on the file extension even if `X-Content-Type-Options: nosniff` is requested.

 See [Content-Type - HTTP - MDN Web Docs](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Type) for more information.